Supporters Charter & Supporter Liaison Officer

 The Club is dedicated to helping the local community and we appreciate that a football club has a great opportunity to benefit charities in our region.
-Our Official Charity Partners for the 2019/20 season are the Tigers Trust and WWF.
+Our Official Charity Partner for the 2020/21 season is the Tigers Trust.

 For more than a quarter of a century, the Tigers Trust has been a recognised provider of Sport and Education, within the Hull and East Riding.
 The projects the Tigers Trust run aim to produce positive outcomes in these areas: Health and Well-being, Education and Employability, and Crime and Anti-Social Behaviour.
 They also deliver a wide range of Disability Sport projects for all ages and abilities.